Northern Wells Community Schools: Lancaster Central Elementary School

 Lancaster Central Elementary School is located in rural Bluffton, Indiana, on Jackson Street near Indiana Highway 1.

-Bethlehem Evangelical Lutheran Church & School

-Bethlehem Evangelical Lutheran Church & School is a private school located on the eastern outskirts of Ossian.

 Recent renovations

 Over the last several years, Northern Wells Community Schools superintendents tried to make it so that the Norwell High School campus could be fully renovated, as the school needed repairs and revitalization.

 In the spring of 2013, residents in the Northern Wells Community Schools district finally approved the US$5,400 referendum to renovate and revitalize the Norwell High School campus.

-In addition to renovating the Norwell High School campus, the district added new electronic signs to four of Northern Wells' five main schools.

 The renovations of the high school included a new cafeteria, a better air conditioning, heating and ventilation system, a new school office, 15 new school buses, and iPad mobile devices.